fahseltc/ANTony-and-CleopatROACH/docs/story-planning.md

 Cinematic/Dialogue:
 Opens with Cleopatra lounging while Antony ignores war reports.
 Dialogue shows tension: envoys urge Antony to return to Rome.
-Cleopatra: “If you must needs depart, go in thy glory.
-But what is Rome to love?”
+Cleopatra: "If you must needs depart, go in thy glory.
+But what is Rome to love?""
-Ends with Antony reluctantly saying: “Then must I answer Rome’s cold call…”
+Ends with Antony reluctantly saying: "Then must I answer Rome’s cold..."

-Level 2: “The Triumvirs”
+## Level 2: "The Triumvirs"

 Setting: Rome
 Playable Faction: Rome (Antony, Octavius Caesar, Lepidus)